jokergoo/circlize/README.md

 - `circos.text`
 - `circos.axis`
 - `circos.link`, This maybe the unique feature for circos layout to represent relationships between elements.

 For drawing points, lines and text through the whole track (among several sectors), the following functions are available:

 - `circos.trackPoints`
 - `circos.trackLines`
 - `circos.trackText`

 Also, the function drawing histograms in the whole track is available:

 - `circos.trackHist`

-Functions to arrange the circos layout
+Functions to arrange the circos layout:

 - `circos.trackPlotRegion`
-- `circos.updatPlotRegion`
+- `circos.updatePlotRegion`
 - `circos.par`
 - `circos.clear`

 Theoretically, you are able to draw most kinds of circos figures by the above functions.

-For specific use in genomics, a function which draws the ideogram and initializes sectors for chromosomes is supported:
+For specific use in genomics, we also implement functions which add graphics in genome scale.

+Functions to initialize circos plot with genomic coordinates:

 - `circos.initializeWithIdeogram`
+- `circos.genomicInitialize`

+Functions to arrange genomic circos layout

+- `circos.genomicTrackPlotRegion`

+Functions to add basic genomic graphics

+- `circos.genomicPoints`
+- `circos.genomicLines`
+- `circos.genomicText`
+- `circos.genomicRect`
+- `circos.genomicLink`

+Functions with specific purpose

+- `circos.genomicDensity`
+- `circos.genomicRainfall`

+Please refer to the vignettes to find out how to draw basic and advanced circos figures by this package.

 More tests will be added.